 Alice Rawsthorn is an award-winning design critic and the author of critically acclaimed books on design, including Hello World: Where Design Meets Life, Design as an Attitude and, most recently, Design Emergency: Building a Better Future.
 She is a co-founder with Paola Antonelli of the Design Emergency project to investigate design's role as a force for positive change.
 In all her work, Alice champions design's potential to address complex social, political and ecological challenges.

-An influential public speaker and social media influencer on design, Alice has participated in important global events including TED and the annual meetings of the World Economic Forum in Davos, Switzerland.
-Her TED talk has been viewed by over a million people.
-Based in London, she is chair of the boards of trustees at Chisenhale Gallery, the contemporary dance group Michael Clark Company and The Hepworth Wakefield.
-Alice was awarded an OBE for services to design and the arts.
+An influential public speaker and social media commentator on design, Alice has participated in important global events including TED and the annual meetings of the World Economic Forum in Davos.
+Her TED talk has been viewed by over a million people worldwide.
+One of The Big Issue's 100 Changemakers 2023 for her work on Design Emergency, she was awarded an OBE for services to design and the arts.

-Born in Manchester, Alice graduated in art history from Cambridge University.
-From 1985 to 2001, she was an award-winning journalist for the Financial Times, working as a foreign correspondent in Paris and pioneering the FT's coverage of the creative industries.
-Alice was director of the Design Museum in London from 2001 until 2006, when she became design critic of the international edition of the New York Times.
-Alice wrote a weekly Design column for the New York Times for over a decade.
-Her columns were syndicated to other media worldwide.
+Born in Manchester and based in London, Alice graduated in art history from Cambridge University.
+She was an award-winning journalist for the Financial Times for nearly twenty years, working as a foreign correspondent in Paris and pioneering the FT's coverage of the creative industries.
+For over a decade, Alice was design critic of the international edition of The New York Times, writing a weekly Design column, which was syndicated to other media worldwide.